-For other examples, see Table \ref{table:valuations}.
+This paper offers one possible answer to this question within the framework of Hopf monoids in Theorems \ref{mainthm1} and \ref{mainthm:vals}.

+Valuations of matroids are especially important because they offer ways of analyzing matroid subdivisions: these are the subdivisions of a matroid polytope into smaller matroid polytopes.
+Such subdivisions arise naturally in various algebro-geometric contexts, such as the compactification of the moduli space of hyperplane arrangements of Hacking, Keel, and Tevelev \cite{HKT} and Kapranov \cite{Kap}, the compactification of fine Schubert cells in the Grassmannian of Lafforgue \cite{Lafforgue1,Lafforgue2}, the K-theory of the Grassmannian \cite{SpeyerKtheory}, the stratification of the tropical Grassmannian \cite{SS04} and other tropical homogeneous spaces \cite{Rincon}, and the study of tropical linear spaces by Ardila and Klivans \cite{ArdilaKlivans} and Speyer \cite{Speyer}.

 A foundational result by Derksen and Fink \cite{DF10} gave the universal valuation for matroids and for generalized permutahedra.
 Their result was extended by Eur, Sanchez, and Supina \cite{ESS} who gave the universal valuation for Coxeter matroids and for Coxeter generalized permutahedra.

-Valuations of matroids and Coxeter matroids are especially important because they offer ways of analyzing matroid subdivisions: these are the subdivisions of a matroid polytope into smaller matroid polytopes.
-Such subdivisions arise naturally in various algebro-geometric contexts, including the compactification of the moduli space of hyperplane arrangements due to Hacking, Keel, and Tevelev \cite{HKT} and Kapranov \cite{Kap}, the compactification of fine Schubert cells in the Grassmannian due to Lafforgue \cite{Lafforgue1,Lafforgue2}, the K-theory of the Grassmannian \cite{SpeyerKtheory}, the stratification of the tropical Grassmannian \cite{SS04} and other tropical homogeneous spaces \cite{Rincon}, and the study of tropical linear spaces by Ardila and Klivans \cite{ArdilaKlivans} and Speyer \cite{Speyer}.